More China coal investments overseas cancelled than commissioned since 2017 - research

 Following rule changes implemented by the central bank earlier this year, “clean coal” is no longer eligible for green financing.

-Industrial and Commercial Bank of China (601398.SS), , the world's biggest bank by assets and a major source of global coal financing, is also drawing up a "road map" to pull out of the sector, its chief economist Zhou Yueqiu said at the end of May.
+Industrial and Commercial Bank of China, the world’s biggest bank by assets and a major source of global coal financing, is also drawing up a “road map” to pull out of the sector, its chief economist Zhou Yueqiu said at the end of May.

 Our Standards: The Thomson Reuters Trust Principles.